 How to Shop for Bonds

-“Many investors simply don’t realize different firms charge different prices for the exact same bond,” says Kathy Jones, senior vice president and chief fixed income strategist at the Schwab Center for Financial Research.
+“Many investors simply don’t realize different firms charge different prices for the exact same bond,” says Kathy Jones, managing director and chief fixed income strategist at the Schwab Center for Financial Research.

-The problem stems from the fact that bonds don’t trade on centralized markets like stocks, which makes their true cost difficult, if not impossible, to ascertain.
-Instead, most are purchased “over the counter” through a brokerage firm that buys a bond on your behalf—and tacks on a fee, or markup, that can range from a fraction of a percent to several percentage points, depending on factors such as bond liquidity and the firm executing the trade.
+The problem stems from the fact that bonds don’t trade on centralized markets like stocks, which makes their true cost difficult—if not impossible—to ascertain.
+Instead, most are purchased “over the counter” through a brokerage firm that buys the bond on your behalf.
+The firm then tacks on a fee, or markup, that can range from a fraction of a percent to several percentage points, depending on factors such as bond liquidity and the firm executing the trade.

 “Too many brokerages not only charge far too much but also conceal such costs from investors,” Kathy says.
 So, before you buy your next bond, ask your broker these important questions—and be sure you’re satisfied with the answers.